nuriel77/iri-playbook/docs/appendix.rst

 In addition, the first run (**only**) with IRI one should use the ``--rescan`` flag (or ``RESCAN_DB = true`` in the configuration file).

 To make this process easy, I included a script that will automate this process.
-This script works for both CentOS and Ubuntu.
+This script works for both CentOS and Ubuntu (but only for ``iri-playbook`` installations).

 You will be asked if you want to download a pre-compiled IRI from my server, or compile it on your server should you choose to do so.